-Upcoming application due dates for PAR-21-315 Blueprint MedTech Translator (UG3/UH3 - Clinical Trial Optional) and PAR-21-282 Blueprint MedTech: Small Business Translator (U44 - Clinical Trial Optional) are October 20, 2021, and February 18, 2022.
-Additional dates are listed in the FOAs.
+Upcoming application due dates for PAR-21-315 Blueprint MedTech Translator (UG3/UH3 - Clinical Trial Optional) and PAR-21-282 Blueprint MedTech: Small Business Translator (U44 - Clinical Trial Optional) are both on February 20, 2024; Additional dates are listed in the NOFOs.

 3. Who do I talk to for questions about the BP MedTech funding opportunities?

 Please email the BP MedTech core team (Blueprint-MedTech@nih.gov) and we’ll get back to you shortly.
 We are happy to set up a time to answer questions and provide programmatic technical assistance.
 For questions related to whether your device might address a disorder supported by this program, please contact the most appropriate point of contact at BP MedTech Participating Institutes/Centers and Contacts.

 4. What are the general criteria for entry?